 Electric vs diesel vans: which would be better for you?

-Where do diesel vans make better sense?
+Where do diesel vans hold an advantage?

-A diesel van will be the better bet if you or your drivers cover long distances on a daily basis.
-The current fleet of electric vans come with a real world range of around 100 miles.
-If you or your drivers will be covering hundreds of miles a day, a diesel van may be the better choice.
+A diesel van will be cheaper to buy than an electric one, and will also be a better bet if you or your drivers cover long distances on a daily basis.
+The current range of electric vans generally have a real-world range of around 100 miles.
+If you or your drivers will be covering hundreds of miles a day, a diesel van may be a better choice.